andongluis/nlg-blog/docs/_posts/2019-11-19-Language-Modeling-post.md

 - Automating business/analytics reports
 - Enabling AI to explain their behavior

-### GPT-2: A Dangerous AI?
+### GPT-2: A Dangerous AI? <a name="gpt2"></a>

 As previously mentioned, there has been a lot of media hype surrounding some recent developments in the area of natural language generation.
 Widely dubbed "the AI that was too dangerous to release," OpenAI's GPT-2 model was at the center of a media firestorm that launched debates about the ethics of AI research and how to responsibly publish work in this area.
 The possibility for using this and other models to generate high quality fake news and other propaganda continues to be of major concern.

 Fortunately, this has not yet proven to be the case, since the full model was released to the public in early November 2019 and chaos has not broken out.
 Nonetheless, the output and inner workings of this model are quite impressive.
 The primary goal of this paper was to capitalize on the idea that generalized pre-trained architectures can work well on a variety of common natural language processing tasks in a zero-shot setting. <a href="https://medium.com/@cetinsamet/zero-shot-learning-53080995d45f">**Zero-shot learning**</a> means that the model was trained without any explicit knowledge about the application domain, i.e. that there was no labeled set of training data to work with.
 We will now dive into the specifics of how GPT-2 and other natural language generation techniques work.

-#### Transformer Based Architecture
+#### Transformer Based Architecture <a name="gpt2-arch"></a>

 They trained a 1.5 billion parameter model, and showed that it achieved state-of-the-art results in variety of language modeling tasks.
 These include reading comprehension, summarization, question answering and translation.
 The examination of these other domains is beyond the scope of this blog, but for those that are interested, we recommend reading the <a href="https://www.techbooky.com/wp-content/uploads/2019/02/Better-Language-Models-and-Their-Implications.pdf">original analysis</a> provided in the paper.
-The architecture is mostly the same **transformer model** used in the original GPT-1 model [Radford et al. 2018], which in turn is very similar to the original transformer model described by this paper [Vaswani et al. 2017].
+The architecture is mostly the same **transformer model** used in the original GPT-1 model (<a href="https://www.cs.ubc.ca/~amuham01/LING530/papers/radford2018improving.pdf">Radford et al., 2018</a>), which in turn is very similar to the original transformer model described by this paper (<a href="https://papers.nips.cc/paper/7181-attention-is-all-you-need.pdf">Vaswani et al., 2017</a>).
 A few modifications were made, including layer normalization, scaling the weights of the residual layers, and increasing the size of the vocabulary to 50,257.

 ![gpt-transformer image]({{site.baseurl}}/assets/images/radford2018-fig1.png){:height="30%" width="30%"}
 {:.article-img}

 {:.image-caption}
-*The transformer architecture used in GPT-1 [Radford et al., 2018]*
+*The transformer architecture used in GPT-1 (Radford et al., 2018)*

-#### WebText: A New Training Dataset
+#### WebText: A New Training Dataset <a name="gpt2-dataset"></a>

 In order to effectively train their model, OpenAI created a new dataset dubbed **WebText**.
 This dataset was created by scraping web pages that have been filtered or curated by humans.
 To this end, they gathered all documents linked to on Reddit that had at least 3 karma, i.e. had a net positive of three people that thought the document being linked to was insightful, humorous, or relevant.
 They ended up with 45 million links, which were then filtered to remove duplicates, remove links to Wikipedia (to avoid overlapping data with other training/test datasets), and a few other heuristics.
 The end results was 8 million cleaned up documents consisting of 40 GB of text.
 While this dataset was not released by OpenAI, the research community has worked to create a new version of it using the same methodology, and can be found <a href="https://github.com/jcpeterson/openwebtext">here</a>.

-#### Try GPT-2 For Yourself
+#### Try GPT-2 For Yourself <a name="gpt2-demo"></a>

 Of course, we are primarily interested in using this model for generating text.
 Since the language modeling task can be reformulated into a language generation task by outputtting the next token (word) with the highest probability given the previous set of tokens (words), we will now examine the output of GPT-2 in this context.